 As a result of medical technology, we are definitely living longer.
 When we continue living, we age; when we age, we need care.
 It isn’t a question of who will care for you.
-The question is, “What impact will that care have on your family – physically, emotionally and financially?”
+The question is, “What impact will that Long-Term Care have on your family – physically, emotionally and financially?”

 Until age 65, most people’s health insurance is either privately purchased or provided (in whole or part) by an employer, union or association.
 Beginning at age 65, most Americans enroll in Medicare, the federal government’s insurance program for seniors.
 The vast majority of seniors use Medicare because it is widely available and more economical than private health coverage.